sebaderio/book-me-aws-terraform/terraform/applications/README.md

 Currently this project can be described as a good foundation for a production-grade solution.
 There are a few things to do.

+1. Reformat Terraform configuration to have one reusable component/resource per file instead of one, big main.tf.
-1. Configure CI/CD to automatically build, push and deploy the newest version of the app after merge.
+2. Configure CI/CD to automatically build, push and deploy the newest version of the app after merge.
-2. Configure autoscaling of API service according to good practices e.g based on CPU usage.
+3. Configure autoscaling of API service according to good practices e.g based on CPU usage.
-3. Review and improve logging.
+4. Review and improve logging.
 Consider saving logs in S3 instead of CW.
-4. Configure S3 bucket as a remote state for terraform configuration.
+5. Configure S3 bucket as a remote state for terraform configuration.
 Remember that there are sensitive values in tfstate files.
-5. Configure encryption at rest and in transit for config_s3_bucket.
+6. Configure encryption at rest and in transit for config_s3_bucket.
-6. Check the entire codebase and consider what else should be done.
+7. Check the entire codebase and consider what else should be done.

 ## Application specific issues